umr-ds/core-serval/Docker_Howto.md

 docker run -it --privileged --rm -e DISPLAY=192.168.99.1:0 nachtmaar/nicer_core_emu:latest bash
 ```

+Note: If you want to right-click on the nodes in the canvas, you have to click with two fingers (real click, no touch).

 ## (Re)building

 Use the command below to build the docker image by yourself.
 For example if you modified the `Dockerfile` or do not trust the hosted image.